csm-actions/securefix-action/docs/client.md

     pull_request_base_branch: main
 ```

-You can also configure pull request body, labels, reviewers, assignees, and so on.
+You can also configure pull request body, labels, reviewers, assignees, milestone, and so on.

 ```yaml
 - uses: csm-actions/securefix-action@latest